heary-cao/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ### Work pulling delivery semantics

-For work pulling the order of the messages should not matter, because each message is routed randomly to one of the workers with demand.
+For work pulling the order of the messages should not matter, because each message is routed randomly to one of the workers with demand and can therefore be processed in any order.

 As long as neither producers nor workers crash (or workers being removed for other reasons) the messages are delivered to the workers without loss or duplicates.
 Meaning effectively once processing without any